Resilient Diamond Heights (Disaster Prep)

 Resilient Diamond Heights Accomplishments 2020

-Disaster Guides: RDH continued to distribute Greg Carey’s five brochures: Evacuation Planning, Food Safety During Disasters, Heat Emergencies, Sanitation During Disasters and Sheltering During Disasters.
-Link to brochures:
+• Disaster Guides: RDH continued to distribute Greg Carey’s five brochures: Evacuation Planning, Food Safety During Disasters, Heat Emergencies, Sanitation During Disasters and Sheltering During Disasters.

 https://drive.google.com/file/d/1hZ4CPAbNvr8kTur0-cvYUCfIv_ehc4QA/view?usp=sharing